RosenKrumov/arxiv-bert-classification/README.md

 Averaged F1 Score: 0.61

 ## API reference:
-GET /api/prediction - to go to the predictions page POST /api/prediction - to play with the model
+GET /api/prediction - to go to the predictions page <br>
+POST /api/prediction - to play with the model

 ## Run tests